JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 7.0.x to 7.1

 __Windows service configuration__
-Since version 7.1, TeamCity uses its own service wrapping solution for the TeamCity server as opposed to that of default Tomcat one in previous versions.This changes the way TeamCity service is configured (data directory and server startup options including memory settings) and makes it unified between service and console startup.
+Since version 7.1, TeamCity uses its own service wrapping solution for the TeamCity server as opposed to that of default Tomcat one in previous versions.This changes the way TeamCity service is configured (Data Directory and server startup options including memory settings) and makes it unified between service and console startup.
 Please refer to the updated [section](configuring-teamcity-server-startup-properties.md) on configuring the server startup properties.

 Agent windows service started to use OS\-provided environment variables.
 Once Agent server (and JVM) are x86 processes, agent will report x86 environment variables.
 The change may affect your CPU bitness checks.
 See [MSDN Blog](http://blogs.msdn.com/b/david.wang/archive/2006/03/26/howto-detect-process-bitness.aspx) on how to check if machine supports x64 by reported environment variables